 In this article, we will show you the complete list of countries where Spanish is the official language, and all those nations where it has taken hold in recent years, and of course, a little history to know why Spanish is spoken in those places.

 Under the label “Official Language: Spanish”, we can find 21 countries.
-According to the Cervantes Institute Yearbook: Spanish in the World, in 2020, almost 489 million people have Spanish as their native language, making it the second most spoken language just below Mandarin Chinese and above English.
+According to the Cervantes Institute Yearbook: Spanish in the World, in 2021, almost 493 million people have Spanish as their native language, making it the second most spoken native language just below Mandarin Chinese, and the third language in terms of the global number of speakers.

-The group of potential users of Spanish in the world (which includes the group of people with native domain, with limited competence and foreign language learners) exceeds 585 million people.
+The group of potential users of Spanish in the world (which includes the group of people with native domain, limited competence, and foreign language learners) exceeds 591 million people.

 The number of Spanish speakers will continue to grow exponentially the next five decades and has already grown popular in countries where it’s not considered an official language.
 Although this is due to multiple factors, the most significant one is the massive migration of Spanish-speaking people around the world.